SimonDoy/teams-ai-library-extensions/README.md

 # Components
 Currently the components that are available are:
-- Teams AI Search Data Source.
+- Azure AI Search Data Source.

-## Teams AI Azure AI Search Data Source
+## Azure AI Search Data Source

-This component implements the Teams AI Library Data Source interface and provides an implementation to be able to use Azure AI Search with Teams AI Library.
+This component implements the Teams AI Library Data Source interface and provides an implementation to use Azure AI Search with Teams AI Library.

 ### Usage